|

 a press release

-On 26 November 2004 the
+On 26 November 2004 the Mail&Guardian published an

-published an article in its special World
+article in its special World AIDS Day supplement

-Why should South Africans
+Why should South

-continue to be poisoned with AZT?
+Africans continue to be poisoned with AZT?

 in which we stated matter-of-factly:

-• Hundreds of studies have found that AZT is profoundly
+• Hundreds of studies have found that AZT is

-• Numerous studies have found that children exposed to
+• Numerous studies have found that children exposed

-AZT in the womb suffer brain damage, neurological
+to AZT in the womb suffer brain damage, neurological

-disorders, paralysis, spasticity, mental retardation,
+disorders, paralysis, spasticity, mental

-epilepsy, other serious diseases and early death.
+retardation, epilepsy, other serious diseases and

 The Treatment Action Campaign complained to the

-Advertising Standards Authority about these statements,
+Advertising Standards Authority about these

-merits of our
+to consider the merits of our

 submission